-They are studying a range of subjects including Biology, Chemistry, Computer Science, Medicine, and Physics.
+They're studying a range of subjects including Economics, Computer Science, Law, Language and Linguistic Science, Chemistry and Health Sciences.

 Funding, scholarships and loans